tr00per/logreplayer/README.md

 ## Simplified logs?

-Just the date, taken directly from Apache logs, separated by a pipe "|", followed by Path+Query.
+Just the date, taken directly from Apache logs, separated by a pipe "|", followed by Path with Query.

-It required some preprocessing, but logs are much smaller, which make difference, when Apache logs are measured in GB.
+It requires some preprocessing, but logs are approx 40% smaller, which makes difference, when Apache logs are measured in GB.

 ## How?